 The Master of Science in Energy Environments will prepare students with the advanced coursework and practical work and research experience needed to succeed in professions that are rapidly developing at the intersection of energy and the environment.
 The program offers students a mix of foundational coursework in science, ethics, project management, and natural resource economics with specialized coursework tailored to the students' interests, including tracks in water resources management, energy and environmental policy, and GIS and spatial analysis.
-For additional information, contact Dr. J. Todd Petty at (304) 293-2278 or email todd.petty@mail.wvu.edu
+For additional information, contact Dr. Paul Kinder at (304) 293-5386 or email paul.kinder@mail.wvu.edu